SatyaPrakash26/SatyaPrakash26/README.md

 B.tech 3rd year Computer Science student.
 Currently working as a Contributor in Open Source organization GirlScript Summer Of Code.
 Passionate about writing code, solving problems, automating stuff, and building software.

-- 🔭 I’m currently a CS student at Mansoura Unversity.
+- 🔭 I’m currently a CS student at BVPCOE,Pune.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+- 📚 I’m currently learning frontend web development using html,css,js and react.
 - 👯 I’m looking for a software development internship.

 <h3 align="left">Languages and Tools:</h3>